secrez/cryptoenv/README.md

     ropsten: {
       url: `https://ropsten.infura.io/v3/${process.env.INFURA_API_KEY}`,
       accounts: [
-        process.env.OWNER_KEY || process.env.OTHER_PRIVATE_KEY
+        process.env.OWNER_KEY
       ],
       chainId: 3
     },
     ...
 ```

-This way, if the key is decrypted and available, Hardhat will use it, if not it will use some other key.

 If you just press enter when asked for the password, the decryption will be ignored.
 CryptoEnv will throw an error only if the password is wrong.

-Notice that, while Hardhood allows different passwords for different keys, putting the data in the `~/hardhood` folder, CryptoEnv manages an `.env` file, and it makes more sense to use the same password for all the variables.
+To avoid that Hardhat gives you an error when you skip the decryption, you can set up a variable OWNER_KEY in the `.env` file, with a testing key.
+When you will use CryptoEnv, the variable will be overwritten.

+Notice that after saving the first encrypted key, for all the others you must use the same password.

 ### Multiple apps